 The building has an interactive energy dashboard where children can learn about the school’s energy use.
 QR codes around the building feature videos explaining how the energy-saving features work.

 Energy Generation Source Locations

 - Generate renewable energy within its footprint (e.g. solar PV on the roof)?

 Water Use / Conservation Description

 When it comes to water conservation, Odyssey kept water use to a minimum by installing low-flow fixtures and native plants.
-The schools still wanted green grass for the children to play on, so the play lawns are monitored by evapotranspiration, where sensors in the landscaping keep track of soil dryness and only turn on the sprinklers when necessary.
+The schools still wanted green grass for the children to play on, so the play lawns have sensors in the landscaping that keep track of soil dryness and only turn on the sprinklers when necessary.